 Let's put these features to use!
-Listen to this clip you heard previously $\rightarrow$ here.
-This time, rate whether you hear an anomalous feature for any of the five features, such as an unusually high pitch where there shouldn't be.
+Listen to this clip you heard previously $\rightarrow here$ .
+This time, do you hear any anomalous feature for any of the five features, such as an unusually high pitch where there shouldn't be.

-5. Question 5 : Part Δ
+5. Question 5: Part A